du4493/R-kata/README.md

-Sample input:

-1 9

-2 9

-3 9

-4 9

-5 9

-6 9

-7 9

-8

-Columns in input.txt should contain numeric vectors, as above.
+Columns in input.txt should contain numeric vectors.

 After running, output.txt will contain the vectors from input.txt, with the requested labels appended.